patrickcping/pingone-go-sdk-v2/risk/docs/RiskPredictorCompositeCondition.md

 ### NewRiskPredictorCompositeCondition

-`func NewRiskPredictorCompositeCondition(not RiskPredictorCompositeOr, type_ EnumPredictorCompositeConditionType, or []RiskPredictorCompositeCondition, and []RiskPredictorCompositeCondition, contains string, list []string, value string, ) *RiskPredictorCompositeCondition`
+`func NewRiskPredictorCompositeCondition(not RiskPredictorCompositeOr, type_ EnumPredictorCompositeConditionType, or []RiskPredictorCompositeCondition, and []RiskPredictorCompositeCondition, contains string, ipRange []string, list []string, value string, ) *RiskPredictorCompositeCondition`

 NewRiskPredictorCompositeCondition instantiates a new RiskPredictorCompositeCondition object This constructor will assign default values to properties that have it defined,